• Latest

 READ ALSO

 With these alarming numbers, soon the only traffic jam left will be between sermons, not vehicles.
-On some corners, commuters three simultaneous sermons; one on prosperity, one on hellfire, and a third explaining why the stubborn Wi-Fi connection is proof that Satan works overtime in Uganda.
+On some corners, commuters and pedestrians listen to three simultaneous sermons; one on prosperity, one on hellfire, and a third explaining why the stubborn Wi-Fi connection is proof that Satan works overtime in Uganda.

 Forget potholes, city dwellers are now dodging “Praise the Lords”, “Olokoka Ddi” and unsolicited altar calls.
 In the middle of the road where a zebra crossing once existed, a self-appointed evangelist now shouts: “Young man in the red shirt, God says stop sinning!”
 The young man in question?
 Just trying to cross the street to buy UGX500 handkerchief.